pheen/Segmate/README.md

 ## Project Goals

   - Compatability with existing analytics clients
-  - Simplicity to for reliability
+  - Simplicity for reliability and easy maintenance
   - Performance for low cost and easy scaling
   - The only destination is S3 as Parquet